adinuca/backend-coding-challenge/README.md

 User is not defined anywhere, so all "users" will be able to add expanses and see all expanses.
 Rollback is not working.
 Not sure if I calculated VAT correctly, I did it as 20% from the total amount, but I think it should be 120%<amount without vat>= amount

+There is a  bug with conversion from the date the user sets to the date from databases.